cirKITers/qml-essentials/docs/entanglement.md

 ## Bell-Measurement

-An alternate method for calculating the entangling capability is the Bell-measurement method.
+An alternate method for calculating the entangling capability is the *Bell-Measurement* method.
 We can utilize this by

 ```python